chepo92/RRestwiki/Input-Data.md

-_RRest_ requires a dataset on which to perform RR estimation.
 Several datasets are publicly available for use with _RRest_, as detailed [here](http://peterhcharlton.github.io/RRest/datasets.html).
 You may also wish to use your own dataset.
 This page provides an overview of how to provide Input Data to RRest.

 ## Using Publicly Available Datasets
-[Publicly available datasets](http://peterhcharlton.github.io/RRest/datasets.html) are either provided in the required format for use with the _RRest_ toolbox (such as the Vortal Dataset), or a 'data_importer' script is provided to download and re-format the data to prepare it for use with _RRest_ (such as with the MIMICII Dataset). 'data_importer' scripts can be found
+[Publicly available datasets](http://peterhcharlton.github.io/RRest/datasets.html) are either provided as part of the _RRest_ Project, or are available from other public sources.
+Those provided as part of the _RRest_ Project, such as the Vortal Dataset, are already in the required format for use with the _RRest_ toolbox.
+Scipts are provided to download and re-format those datasets which are available from other public sources, such as the MimicII Dataset. 'data_importer' scripts can be found
 [here](https://github.com/peterhcharlton/RRest/tree/master/Data_Import).

-Once you have downloaded a dataset, you are ready to use RRest.
+Once you have downloaded a dataset, you are ready to use _RRest_.
 You should specify its location to _RRest_ in the _up.paths.root_data_folder_ variable, in the _setup_universal_params.m_ script.

 ## Using Your Own Datasets
 You may alternatively wish to analyse your own dataset with _RRest_.
 There are three steps to doing so: formatting the your dataset correctly, saving it in the appropriate location, and calling _RRest_ appropriately.
 These are now explained: